 - Uneven cooling

 - Making your system wear out faster

-We suggest replacing flat filters once a month, and accordion filters every three months.
+We suggest replacing flat filters once a month, and pleated filters every three months.

-If you can’t recall when you last replaced yours, switch off your unit totally and pull out the filter.
+If you can’t recall when you last replaced your filter, switch off your unit totally and pull out the filter.
 You can locate the filter in your furnace or air pump’s blower compartment.
 It might also be situated in an adjoining filter box or wall-mounted return air grille.